lsst/ip_diffim/doc/lsst.ip.diffim/code_notes.rst

 subtraction operation of the images.
 Including the subtraction operation itself, these steps can be enabled or disabled by top level ``do<ACTION>`` configuration options.
-These top-level configuration options are summarised in Figures 1 and 2 (`flowchart source and standalone pdf version
+These top-level configuration options are summarised in :numref:`flowchart1` and :numref:`flowchart2` (`flowchart source and standalone pdf version
 <https://github.com/lsst-dm/diffimTests/tree/master/figure_subtasks>`_
 ).
 Some of these top level configuration options are also passed on to invoked subtasks and influence their functionality.
 They may not be specified for the subtasks directly.

+.. _flowchart1:

 .. figure:: figures/ImageDifference_flowchart.draw.io-Page-1.svg
     :align: center